 Check out our First-time Home Buyer Guide

-Step 1: Mortgage Pre-approval
+Step 1: Kansas City Mortgage Pre-approval

-This is a good time to review the “Do’s and Don’ts“ and get started on your mortgage pre-approval letter.
+This is an excellent time to review the Do’s and Dont’s and start your mortgage pre-approval letter.

-Step 2: Making an Offer on a Home
+Step 2: Buying a Home

 Step 3: Home Inspection

-Any work required for the foundation, heating and cooling system, plumbing or electrical systems, could prove costly.
-Having this information upfront can give you some negotiating power or give you an acceptable reason to back out of the deal.
+Any work required for the foundation, heating and cooling system, plumbing, or electrical systems, could prove costly.
+This upfront information can give you some negotiating power or an acceptable reason to back out of the deal.

 Step 4: Homeowners Insurance

-Now it’s time to shop for homeowner’s insurance coverage on your new home.
-Once you have chosen the insurance company we will need your agents name and number.
-We will need to provide them our loan number and loss payee information.
+Now it’s time to shop for homeowner’s insurance coverage on your dream home.
+Once you have chosen the insurance company, we will need your agent’s name and number, and we will need to provide them with our loan number and loss payee information.

 Step 5: Home Appraisal

-An appraisal provides you and Metropolitan Mortgage the fair market value of the home.
+An appraisal provides you and Metropolitan Mortgage with the fair market value of the Kansas City home.
 The appraiser will schedule an appointment with the Listing Realtor® to inspect the house.

 Step 6: Mortgage Underwriting